MysteriousGuardian/Remote-RDP/parts/5_configuration-files.md

 (At that point, I got so many errors when testing connectivity to my home PC, so I ended up installing another WireGuard VPN to my home PC and created another configuration with the same template.
 I will go a bit in depth later on.)

-When the configuration files have been configurated, it is time to go back to the WireGuard Server VM and add another small addon for each peer.
-Simply nano into the wg0.conf file and write this
+When the configuration files have been configurated, it is time to go back to the WireGuard Server VM and add another small addon for each client connected to WireGuard.
+Simply nano into the wg0.conf file and write this:

 ```
 [Peer]